MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations-create.md

 ## Use the CreateMultipleRequest class (Preview)

 When you need to create multiple records of the same type, the most performant way to do this is to use the [CreateMultipleRequest Class](/dotnet/api/microsoft.xrm.sdk.messages.createmultiplerequest).
 You will typically use this when performing bulk create operations.
-More information: [Use CreateMultiple and UpdateMultiple (Preview)](use-createmultiple-updatemultiple.md).
+More information: [Bulk Operation messages (preview)](../bulk-operations.md)

 ## Create related entities in one operation